avinetworks/avi-helm-charts/docs/AKO/troubleshooting.md

 ### How do I gather the controller tech support?

 It's recommended we collect the controller tech support logs as well.
 Please follow this [link](https://avinetworks.com/docs/18.2/collecting-tech-support-logs/)  for the controller tech support.

 ## Troubleshooting for AKO CRDs

-### Policy defined in the crd policy was not applied to the corresponding ingress/route objects.
+### Policy defined in the crd policy was not applied to the corresponding ingress/route objects

 1. Make sure that the policy object being referred by the CRD is present in avi.
 2. Ensure that connectivity between ako pod and avi controller is intact.
 For example if the avi controller is rebooting, connectivity may go down and we may face this problem.

 ## Troubleshooting for openshift route

-### Route objects did not sync to avi.
+### Route objects did not sync to avi

 There can be different reasons behind this.
 Some common issues can be categorized as follows:

 #### 1. The problem is for all routes

 Some configuration parameter is missing.
 Check for logs like

     Invalid input detected, syncing will be disabled